 With JPEGmini Pro you have the option of using a Lightroom export plugin.
 You can then add that step into pretty much any of your export operations that are exporting JPGs.
 And in a nice touch, it also works with Publish Services–you just add it as a step when you configure the service.

 I originally ran these side-by-side tests using the previous version of JPEGmini Pro.
-As far as I can tell, the output results are pretty much identical with version 3.
+As far as I can tell, the output results are pretty much identical using version 3.

 After trying a bunch of different JPGs with a variety of subjects, from smooth tones to sharp, vivid shots, I found the results to be impressive.
 Switching them back and forth between the crunched versions and the originals you really can’t see any visual difference.
 Here are some examples: